 Department personnel continued annual monitoring of Flathead Lake and River fish populations.
 Data analysis is generally incomplete and in process to date.
-In cooperation with other agencies, we conducted angler creel surveys on the Flathead Lake and River System.
 In an attempt to reestablish a kokanee salmon (Oncorhynchus nerka) fishery, the Department, under Hungry Horse Dam Mitigation, continued large plants of yearling kokanee into Flathead Lake and monitored survival.
 Personnel worked with other agencies and private landowners to minimize degradation of stream habitat through administration of habitat protection laws.
 Personnel increased public awareness of aquatic resource issues and protection through educational programs and public meetings.